“Docker, Docker, Docker” that is what we used until recently.

 What do you think what will be needed to have an Apache web server running inside a container?

-Of course, an image, a running container and ?
-Well the main thing we will need is – we need to install a httpd package inside a container.
-Oh! how do we do that ?
+Of course, an image, a running container and what else?
+Well, the main thing we will need is – we need to install a httpd package inside a container.
+Oh! how do we do that?
 No worries.
 I will tell you that.

 Let’s first pull a Linux distribution image.
 Choose whichever is yours favorite.
 I have pulled CentOS base image.